Jama Yassin Warsame

 Jama Yassin Warsame (Somali: Jaamac yaasiin Warsame, Arabic: جامع ياسين ورسمي) is a Somali politician and Islamic scholar who has previously served as a community leader.
 A former university lecturer, he also played a pivotal role in conflict mediation efforts in the Sool region.
-He served as Speaker of the Parliament of SSC-Khatumo from 1 August 2023 to 23 August 2025, when he was succeeded by Adan Abdullahi Aw-Hassan.
+He served as Speaker of the Parliament of SSC-Khatumo (Waqooyi Bari) from 1 August 2023 to 23 August 2025, when he was succeeded by Adan Abdullahi Aw-Hassan.

 Career

 Warsame was born in the district of Boocame in the Sool region of northern Somalia.
 He received his primary and secondary education in Lasanod and obtained a bachelor's degree in Fiqh and Islamic Law from a university in Yemen, followed by a master's degree in public management and conflict resolution.
 Warsame was heavily involved in local conflict resolution, mediating disputes among local communities.
 He was also among the young scholars in the region who advocated for education and capacity building for youth to contribute to the wider society.
 Warsame served as a lecturer at Nugal University and held top management positions at various Islamic institutions, including the Al-Furqan Islamic Institute in Lasanod.
 Prior to his election, Warsame served as a member of the finance committee, a group working with the 33 committee members established to coordinate the local movement against the Somaliland forces' occupation in Lasanod.
 This committee later expanded to 45 legislative members, of which Warsame became a member.
 He was subsequently elected as the Speaker of the House.

-On August 1, 2023, Warsame was elected as the Speaker of the Parliament of SSC-Khatumo.
+On August 1, 2023, Warsame was elected as the Speaker of the Parliament of SSC-Khatumo (Waqooyi Bari).
 He won the position with 25 votes, while his opponent received 20 votes from a total of 45 parliamentarians.
 On 23 August 2025, he was succeeded by Adan Abdullahi Aw-Hassan when the Northeastern State parliament convened and elected a new speaker.